 When you attend one or more of these regular events you’ll learn how to:

 You can also sign up for my four-week “Improv Comedy for Beginners” class via St. Louis Community College.
-The next one will be held on four consecutive Mondays (starting April 3, 2017) on the Forest Park campus.
+The next one will be held on four consecutive Mondays (starting June 3, 2019) on the Meramec campus.
 Register through STLCC here …

 To give you an idea of the fun we have, here’s a video clip of a game called “Sit, Stand, Bend Over.”